A Context for Arts-Based Learning for Business

 - Use all the senses to surface insights

-Art-based learning processes can used to enhance training, coaching, meeting facilitation and mediation.
+Art-based learning processes can be used to enhance training, coaching, meeting facilitation and mediation.
 Arts-based processes are particularly effective in complimenting:

 - Artful Leadership